Hire Administrator

 Requirements:

-• Ability to work closely with colleagues at all levels and build rapport with internal and external customers.
+• Team player able to work closely with colleagues at all levels and build rapport with internal and external customers

 For more information on this position, please apply today with your latest CV hr@kellinggroup.com